jbranchaud/til/vim/unloading-a-buffer.md

 :10bd
 ```

-Caveat: unloading a buffer marks it as *unlisted* in the buffer list,
+Caveats: unloading a buffer marks it as *unlisted* in the buffer list,
 meaning it won't appear in your normal view of the buffer list.
 It should
-also be noted that it does not remove it from the jump list or the global
+also be noted that it does not remove the buffer from the jump list or the
-mark list.
+global mark list.

 See `:h :bd` for more details.